 Hybrid gasoline/electric (and diesel/electric) vehicles are becoming increasingly popular in the United States.
 Hybrids combine a gasoline (or diesel) engine with an electrical motor system to improve efficiency.
 If their use becomes more widespread, they could help improve the overall efficiency of the vehicle fleet and could help limit oil consumption.
 Further, they could do so without significant changes to existing infrastructure, which has been a key barrier to the expanded use of alternative fuel vehicles.
-By the end of 2006, Ford, DaimlerChrysler, General Motors, Honda, Nissan, and Toyota will offer vehicles with hybrid powertrains.
+By January 2008, Ford, General Motors, Honda, Nissan, Mazda, and Toyota offered vehicles with hybrid powertrains.
 At the present time, only hybrid passenger cars, SUVs, and pickups are available in the United States, but hybrid versions of other vehicle models and classes are expected in the near future.